spice jars neatly organized on an acrylic spice drawer organizer

 Can an acrylic spice rack be used in a cabinet instead of a drawer?

 Yes.
 While drawer installation is the most popular use, a tiered acrylic rack also works flat on a cabinet shelf.
-Jars still sit at an angle which helps with label visibility, though you will not get quite the same overhead-view benefit you get from a drawer.
+Jars still sit at an angle which helps with label visibility.

 Are acrylic spice racks dishwasher safe?

 Hand washing is recommended.
 High dishwasher heat can warp or cloud acrylic over time.
-For regular maintenance, a damp cloth or a quick rinse under warm water is all you need — and given the non-porous surface, that is genuinely enough.
+For regular maintenance, a damp cloth or a quick rinse under warm water is all you need.

 How do I stop the rack from sliding around in the drawer?